Stargazers-Consulting-LLC/creampie/humans/guides/react_style_guide.md

 - [ ] Styles are co-located and follow project conventions
 - [ ] Tests are present and cover key behaviors
 - [ ] Accessibility best practices are followed
+- [ ] React import pattern is followed (with ESLint comment when needed)
 - [ ] No unused code, variables, or imports
 - [ ] No direct DOM manipulation (use refs or effects if needed)
 - [ ] No hardcoded values (use constants or config)